Terry Phillips

-Terry Phillips is a journalist, author and media consultant.
+Terry Phillips is an American journalist, author and media consultant.
 As a foreign correspondent, he covered events around the world for CBS News, and reported regularly for NPR, MonitoRadio and the NBC/Mutual Broadcasting System.
 Phillips was a contributor to the Hellenic Journal.
 He also provides analysis for such publications as the San Francisco Chronicle and The Bakersfield Californian.
 For ten years, he co-hosted the Armenia Fund global telethon.

-Early life and education

-Phillips was born in Fresno, California.
-His father was a Greek refugee whose family fled Turkey during the post-World War I chaos.
-His mother was born in New York City.

-Phillips completed his high school education in San Jose, California, and then earned a bachelor's degree in political science at Santa Clara University in 1975.
-He spent his junior year at l’Institut d’Etudes Françaises in Aix-en-Provence, France, and is fluent in French.
-He did graduate studies in journalism at San Jose State University and attended the Professional Writing Program at the University of Southern California.
-He earned a certificate in Conflict Management and Mediation from Fresno Pacific University in 2010.

 Early career

 In 1976, Phillips began working at KTEH, the public television affiliate in Silicon Valley.
 He ran the station's video services department.
 He produced feature stories and presented documentary reports for such programs as “Tomorrow/Today,” an innovative science and technology magazine series on PBS.

 Phillips operated the public access television station for Gill Cable TV in 1977.
-He took a one-year stint as press relations manager for the Pacific Telephone Company in 1979 before forming his own independent media production company.

 Network news reporting

-Prompted by the devastating 1988 earthquake in Armenia, Phillips traveled to the Soviet Union and began reporting for NBC/Mutual radio.
-He was one of the first journalists to cover fighting in the Caucasus region of Nagorno-Karabagh and the border war between Armenia and Azerbaijan.
-After the fall of the Berlin Wall, he was named the network's Eastern European correspondent, reporting dramatic changes in Czechoslovakia, Poland, Hungary and Romania while based in Prague.
+Prompted by the 1988 earthquake in Armenia, Phillips traveled to the Soviet Union and began reporting for NBC/Mutual radio.
+He was one of the first journalists to cover fighting in the Caucasus region of Nagorno-Karabakh and the border war between Armenia and Azerbaijan.

 Following the 1990 Iraq invasion of Kuwait, Phillips reported the first Gulf conflict from Baghdad.
 He re-located to Moscow to cover the collapsing USSR and was dispatched to Afghanistan, Somalia, Bosnia-Herzegovina and Haiti.
-In 1995, CBS News assigned him to report stories throughout the United States while based in the network's Detroit bureau.